cowprotocol/contracts/README.md

 ## Deployment

 Contracts deployment (including contract verification) is run automatically with GitHub Actions.
 The deployment process is triggered manually.
-Maintainers of this repository can deploy a new version of the contract in the "Actions" tab, "Deploy GPv2 contracts", "Run workflow".
+Maintainers of this repository can deploy a new version of the contract in the "Actions" tab, "Deploy CoW Protocol contracts", "Run workflow".
 The target branch can be selected before running.
 A successful workflow results in a new PR asking to merge the deployment artifacts into the main branch.

 Contracts can also be deployed and verified manually as follows.